-International Exchange Fact Sheet 2024-2025
+International Exchange Fact Sheet 2025-2026

-Contact Details Website gla.ac.uk/study/visiting/studyabroadexchange/ Telephone 0044 (0)141 330 4241 (Please note hybrid working is in place and calls may not be answered.)
+Contact Details

+Website gla.ac.uk/study/visiting/studyabroadexchange/

 Email visiting-students@glasgow.ac.uk

 General Information and Entrance Requirements

 Study Abroad or Exchange Programme

 - Study Abroad students apply to study at the University of Glasgow on a feepaying basis. - Exchange students are nominated to study at the University of Glasgow by their home institution as part of a bilateral agreement.